NBA Star Dwight Howard Speaks About The Lawsuit Filed Against Him

 Last month, Masin Elije, who claims he had a gay relationship with NBA star Dwight Howard, filed a civil lawsuit against Howard in Gwinnett County, Atlanta.
 While most of the information about the court documents has been kept private, the fact that Elije’s lawsuit is a civil one tells us that he is seeking some type of monetary compensation.
 When the media has attempted to contact Elije about the case, he has declined to speak about it, saying he is not allowed to discuss an ongoing case.

 The court documents do reveal that Howard wanted Elije to stay quiet about something.
-Elije claims that Howard asked him to sigh a non-disclosure agreement about some of the communications they shared back in November 2018.
+Elije claims that Howard asked him to sign a non-disclosure agreement about some of the communications they shared back in November 2018.
 Elije wouldn’t sign the agreement and decided to stop contacting Howard.

-“Mr. Elije started receiving threats to his safety and well-being via a multitude of phone calls, text messages, communications on various social media platforms and emails, all of which were from unfamiliar or disguised sources,” the lawsuit says, according to TMZ
+“Mr. Elije started receiving threats to his safety and well-being via a multitude of phone calls, text messages, communications on various social media platforms and emails, all of which were from unfamiliar or disguised sources,” the lawsuit says, according to TMZ.

 However, Howard is stating he has never even met Elije in person, never asked Elije to sign a non-disclosure agreement, and feels that Elije is filing the lawsuit in an attempt to get money out of Howard.
 Howard says he is planning to countersue Elije.